winglang/playground/apps/tour/src/tutorials/inflight/basic/09-tutorial.md

 Have you figured out the problem with it yet?

-The answer is that no matter how many times the function is invoked, it will print that same output: "Function called 1 times".
+The answer is that no matter how many times the function is invoked, it will print that same output: *"Function called 1 times"*.

 The reason for this was explained in the previous step.
-The compiler doesn't transfer a pointer to the ***numInvocations*** variable from the inflight phase.
+The compiler doesn't transfer a pointer to the `numInvocations` variable from the inflight phase.
 Instead, it serializes the value of the variable in the preflight phase (which is 0) and injects it into the generated inflight code.
-This means that whenever the inflight code runs, and no matter how many times it runs, it will see the same value of 0 for ***numInvocations***.
+This means that whenever the inflight code runs, and no matter how many times it runs, it will see the same value of **"0"** for `numInvocations`.

-You can see the generated inflight code in the AWS/Terraform compilation target window, in the "inflight.js" file in the assets section.
-It gets the value of ***numInvocations*** as a parameter that is pre-coded to equal 0.

-Click ***Next*** to see how Wing protects us from such scenarios.
+Click **NEXT** to see how Wing protects us from such scenarios.